Search API

 Batch Query and Response

 The batch query request and response messages simply aggregate several individual queries and response sets, respectively.
-The response sets will match the queries in both number and order, so, for example, the third response set in the batch response will correspond with the third query in the batch request.
+The response sets will match the queries in both number and order.
+For example, the third response set in the batch response will correspond with the third query in the batch request.

 message BatchQueryRequest {